 A clinical trial will be conducted to show that a non-invasive MRI test is equivalent to the invasive CTAP reference test.
 Historical data suggest that the CTAP test is 80% accurate.
 After careful discussion, the researchers decide that if the MRI test is five percentage points of the CTAP, it will be considered equivalent.
 They decide to use a difference test statistic.
 Thus, the equivalence difference is 0.05.
 They want to study the power for various sample sizes between 20 and 1000 at the 5% significance level.
-The decide to use the approximate power calculations, so they set the 'Max N Using Exact Power' option to 2.
+They decide to use the approximate power calculations, so they set the 'Use Approximations if N is greater than' option of the Options tab to 2.